 However, rugs, curtains and soft furniture are not always appropriate — in a dining or kitchen area, for instance.
 An alternative is to fit some form of acoustic panels.
 These can be fitted to the walls as textured profiled panels like wall art, or flat panels printed with any chosen image.

-Cantilevering is a useful device for creating design features such as balconies, mezzanines or whole storeys that project out from the floor below and appear to float with no visible means of support.
+Cantilever extensions are a useful device for creating design features such as balconies, mezzanines or whole storeys that project out from the floor below and appear to float with no visible means of support.